sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-csv-file.rst

 Workflow
 --------

-Below is the workflow.
-It does the following:
+The below workflow does the following:

 * Reads data from a CSV file
 * Prints a few records of the dataframe